xrsheffield/website-1/content/_index.md

 ## MONDAY MEETINGS AT UNION STREET

 Come along to our weekly get-together every Monday evening at Union Street Co-Working Space (18-20 Union Street, Sheffield, S1 2JP).
-6pm for hot drinks from the cafe and social chats, 6:45-8pm for the meeting.
-You are welcome to bring your own food for the social part - we hope to resume offering vegan meals (for an optional donation) in the near future.
+6pm for hot drinks and social chats, 6:45-8pm for the meeting.
+You are welcome to bring your own food for the social part.

 **What to expect at the Main Monday Meeting (MMM)**